 Explore Copenhagen like a local and hop on a bike.
 There is no better way to see the major sites, as well as explore hidden corners of this beautiful city..
+Aukstaitija National Park offers unique opportunities for both activity and relaxation.
+Canoe across pristine lakes, indulge in home-cooked meals and cleanse yourself in a traditional sauna..
 Norway’s fjords feature some of the most stunning scenery on Earth.
 Cruise past waterfalls and snow-capped peaks through the narrow Naeroyfjord.
 Discover Stockholm’s maritime history at the Vasa Museum, which houses an original wooden war ship from 1628.
 This impressive vessel gives you a rare glimpse into the naval power Sweden was once famous for.
-With its perfectly preserved medieval wall and watchtowers, Tallinn’s quaint Old Town is a great place to explore on foot

-Explore the highlights of Scandinavia (Denmark, Norway, Sweden and Finland), before travelling back south into the Baltic states, with a few choice stops at Riga and Klaipeda, as well as Aukstaitijia and Curonian Spit National Parks.
-Estonia, Latvia and Lithuania are a few of the continent’s last true undiscovered secrets: the fairytale turrets and cobbled lanes of old Tallinn, the baroque flair of Vilnius and a fascinating (and poignant) history of Soviet occupation.
+Explore the highlights of Scandinavia before travelling south into the Baltic states on this epic 32-day adventure through northern Europe.
+As well as hitting the hubs of Oslo, Helsinki and Stockholm, discover the lesser-known but no less fascinating cities of Riga and Klaipeda, as well as Aukstaitijia and Curonian Spit national parks.
+The countries Estonia, Latvia and Lithuania are a few of the continent’s last true undiscovered secrets – the fairy-tale turrets and cobbled lanes of old Tallinn, the baroque flair of Vilnius and the poignant history of Soviet occupation are not to be missed.
 This really is a one-of-a-kind itinerary.
-If there’s a beaten path through Europe, it sure isn’t here.